 Letter to the Editor

-NewCanaanite.com recently received the following letter.
-Send letters to editor@newcanaanite.com to have them published here. ***
+NewCanaanite.com recently received the following letter to the editor.
+Send letters to editor@newcanaanite.com. ***